-The theater dominated a very prominent position – overlooking the Rio Tajo, or Tagus River.
+The theatre dominated a very prominent position – overlooking the Rio Tajo, or Tagus River.
 The view from here was beautiful.
 I can only imagine what it was like in Roman times, without the taller buildings obscuring the view:

 The ancient Romans performed plays, orations, poetry and musical performances here.

-Everyone in the general public had access to the theater; slaves and citizens, rich and poor alike.
+Everyone in the general public had access to the theatre; slaves and citizens, rich and poor alike.
 However, the entrances and seating typically divided the social classes.
 In fact, it was Augustus himself who introduced the Lex Iulia Theatralis – an edict regulating seating arrangements.

 For example, senators were to have individual seats.
 Meanwhile, knights/cavalry of the Roman army occupied the first fourteen rows of seats.
-Women of all social ranks had their own section of seats, in the covered portico at the very back of the theater.
+Women of all social ranks had their own section of seats, in the covered portico at the very back of the theatre.
 While many of these rules existed previously, people didn’t always strictly follow them – hence the edict to reinforce the structured seating plans.

 These cycles of re-use and re-construction are evident in the excavated layers: